BabDev/WebSocketBundle/docs/authentication.md

 ### Retrieving The User For A Connection

 The `getUser()` method is used to retrieve the user for the given connection.
 This is a shortcut for `$repository->findTokenForConnection($token)->getUser()`.

+### Checking For A Connection By Username

+The `hasConnectionForUsername()` method is used to determine if there is a connection for the given username and will return true when the first connection matches.